 Pursuant to section 127A-13(a)(1), HRS, and section 127A-12(b)(19), HRS, all persons traveling from within the State to the counties of Kaua'i, Hawai'i, Maui and Kalawao shall be subject to mandatory self-quarantine.
-The period of self-quarantine shall begin from the day of entry into the county and shall last 14 days or the duration of the person's presence in the county, whichever is shorter.
-Effective December 17, 2020, at 12:01am, the period of self-quarantine shall begin from the day of entry into the county and shall last 10 days or the duration of the person's presence in the county and shall last 10 days or the duration of the person's presence in the county rules, directives, and orders related to travelers, including those mandating the verification of data upon arrival at the airport and the completion of any and all documents.
+The period of self-quarantine shall begin from the day of entry into the county and shall last 10 days or the duration of the person's presence in the county, whichever is shorter.
+All travelers must comply with all applicable State and county rules, directives, and orders related to travelers, including those mandating the verification of data upon arrival at the airport and the completion of any and all documents.
 All provisions of Section IV.C-E and G of the Proclamation apply with full force and effect to this Section.
-The self-quarantine mandated by this section, or any waiver or exemption therefrom, does not affect or in any way impede or supersede the authority of CDC, or DOH pursuant to sections 321-1 and 325-8, HRS, to require persons to quarantine if they subsequently test positive for COVID-19 or if they are a close contact of a person confirmed positive for COVID-19.
+The self-quarantine mandated by this section, or any waiver or exemption therefrom, does not affect or in any way impede or supersede the authority of CDC, or DOH pursuant to sections 321-1 and 325-8, HRS, to require persons to quarantine if they test positive for COVID-19 or if they are a close contact of a person confirmed positive for COVID-19, regardless of whether a negative test result was subsequently obtained.